-A single 30 mg/kg IV dose of ENTR-601-44 resulted in meaningful levels of exon skipping in both skeletal and heart muscles.
+In summary, a single 30 mg/kg IV dose of ENTR-601-44 resulted in meaningful levels of exon skipping in both skeletal and heart muscles and a single dose of 35 mg/kg resulted in sustained exon skipping for twelve weeks.
 These levels of exon skipping appear to correlate with the exon skipping observed with ENTR-601-44 in the transgenic mouse and the exon 23 skipping observed in the mdx and the D2-mdx mouse.
-We believe that these data, together with the correlation between exon skipping and dystrophin production in PPMO clinical trials, are encouraging in the translational potential of ENTR-601-44.
+We believe that these data, together with the correlation between exon skipping and dystrophin production in PPMO clinical trials, are encouraging as to the translational potential of ENTR-601-44.
 We further believe that these data provide support for the potential of the EEV Platform to address additional DMD populations.
-We expect to complete GLP toxicology studies to support an IND filing in the second half of 2022.